PD-Mera/anime-vs-reality-classification/README.md

-# NSFW Anime Arts Classification
+# Anime vs Reality Classification

 This project simply classifies whether image is **Anime** or **Reality**